-On the 3rd of July, the 10th Annual Smoke on the Coast BBQ and Fireworks Festival heats up in Destin.
+On the 3rd of July, the Smoke on the Coast BBQ and Fireworks Festival heats up in Destin.
 Starting with a bbq competition, the festival ends with a bang when an Independence Day firework extravaganza lights up the night sky.

 Panama City Beach

 Get not one but two nights of fireworks in Panama City Beach!
 The Light Up the Gulf fireworks show on July 3 launches from behind the Boardwalk Beach Resort condos, and on July 4 it’s the Star Spangled Spectacular at 9 p.m. from the Russell-Fields City Pier and M.B.
 Miller County Pier.